deta/cloud-docs/docs/home.md

 #### Why is Deta Cloud free for ever?

-We want anyone, at any age from anywhere in the would to experiment and build their ideas without worrying about limits of credit cards.
+We want anyone, at any age from anywhere in the world to experiment and build their ideas without worrying about limits of credit cards.

 #### How are you going to make money?